DarekW90/Python_traning_programs/readme.md

 Hi!<br>
 My name is Darek and at this moment I have only one simple wish... <s>(dont waste time for everyday drive to work and back :) )</s> ...
-Ok...Ok...
+Ok...Ok...<br>
-Honestly, I don't see any problem with getting to the office :)
+Honestly, I don't see any problem with getting to the office :)<br>
 I just dont want to work with my bare hands anymore.
-I'm just tired, so from this came out my motivation to become a developer.
+I'm just tired, so from this came out my motivation to become a developer.<br>

-I've started to learn over 1 year ago, and now when I quit my job at the end of August, I want to spend lots more time on learning and practicing my skills.
+I've started to learn over 1 year ago, and now when I quit my job at the end of August, I want to spend lots more time on learning and practicing my skills.<br>
-Also I'm a second-year computer science student with a programmer specialty.
+Also I'm a second-year computer science student with a programmer specialty.<br>

 My stack isn't very big at the moment, but give me some time...
 I promise that my stubborn nature and my hard work will do some good soon.
 At the moment I have beginner knowledge about: